Compulsory Education

 Remind me why we need fines for parents to keep the good kids honest?

-9 replies on “Compulsory Education”
+9 responses to “Compulsory Education”

 A couple of weeks ago there was a tax hearing at the Davis County School District and many of the residents in my area attended to complain about an increase in our taxes.
 I agreed with you basic argument in this post before that meeting.